Expert Guide To Edible Landscaping

 Over time, edible landscaping is also usually cheaper than store-bought produce, as you’re skipping the transport costs, packaging costs, labor costs, and so on, which are all factored into the final cost of store-bought produce.

-So if you’re looking to learn how to be more self-sustainable, eat healthier, and cut down on food costs, let’s begin.
+Otherwise, if you’re looking to learn how to be more self-sustainable, eat healthier, and cut down on food costs, let’s begin.

 1. Is Your Space Suitable For Edible Landscaping?